Interventions designed for established structures, teams to strengthen or a workshop to structure.

 - Observation of the workstation, gestures, tools and workflow

-- Assessment of individual level and recurring deviations
+- Assessment of individual gestures and recurring deviations

 - Targeted corrections on the points that most undermine consistency